 Many people rate the standing stones even higher than Stonehenge, and it’s not surprising since you can get up close and personal with the structure.
 It’s definitely a different feeling here.

-If you’re looking to add another bit of history to your England itinerary this UK World Heritage Site is definitely recommended – here’s our guide to visiting Avebury Stone Circle and the surrounding village in Wiltshire, England.
+If you’re looking to add another bit of history to your England itinerary this UK World Heritage Site is definitely recommended – read on for our guide to visiting Avebury Stone Circle and the surrounding village in Wiltshire, England.

 One interesting thing about Avebury is the fact that it doesn’t sit on a desolate landscape with rolling hills all around, like Stonehenge.
 It’s actually had a small village grow up around it over the centuries which gives the area a really quaint and personable feel.
 This is a typical, gorgeous English village that looks like it’s just from a postcard!